 After I finished raising my two sons I started painting again.
 I just paint whatever I have around, like fruits and vegetables.
 My son gave me flowers and I painted the ‘Tiger Lily’.
 When I started working at McKesson Corporation in 2000, the company encouraged employees to volunteer in the community.
 That was when I signed up as a volunteer with ‘Solano County Friends of Animals’: I started as Adoption Coordinator and then changed to Bake Sale Coordinator, Helping in baking cookies and at the bake sale table.
 And instead of painting on paper, I painted on the sugar cookies I baked.
 And I started painting homeless dogs, and donated the paintings to the group for their annual fund raising ‘Silent Auction’ event.

 In 2007 I volunteered as Puppy Raiser for ‘Canine Companions for Independence.
 During that time I did a water color painting titled ‘ Healing’.
 It was a little girl with her therapy dog.
 I donated it to "Friends of Animals" and it was sold in their 2015 annual event.
 At the end of 2015, I was invited to a private art and craft Show at a home in town.
 A lady brought one of my paintings of a baby chick.
 Later on I ran into her at one of our bake sales.
-She told me that she loves that painting and that it hanged in her bedroom.
+She told me that she loves that painting and that it hangs in her bedroom.
 Every morning it brings a smile to her face.

 Now that my two sons have moved out on their own, I am facing an empty nest.
 I am looking for an opportunity in our community to pursue my interest and do what I love.